ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/Final Project Part III.md

 <script id="infogram_0_a0377cfb-c7ba-4460-bbcd-2c0909f0babd" title="3 of 11 reasons" src="https://e.infogram.com/js/dist/embed.js?Uxk" type="text/javascript"></script><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/a0377cfb-c7ba-4460-bbcd-2c0909f0babd" style="color:#989898!important;text-decoration:none!important;" target="_blank">3 of 11 reasons</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>

-## Scenario 4️⃣: Resolution - How to refuse to work overtime
+## 6. How to refuse to work overtime
 ### Story 4.1: Study what kind of people are more courageous to refuse to work overtime.
 In this scenario, we will study what kind of people are more courageous to refuse to work overtime and have paid vacation. <br>
  <br>